noahfitzgerald/autonomous-foam-launcher/README.md

 ## My Contributions

-* Contributed to system modeling and controls analysis for the rotating aiming mechanism
+- Contributed to system modeling and controls analysis for the rotating aiming mechanism
-* Supported integration of the thermal camera, stepper-driven aiming platform, servo ball-indexing mechanism, and BLDC flywheel launcher
+- Supported integration of the thermal camera, stepper-driven aiming platform, servo ball-indexing mechanism, and BLDC flywheel launcher
-* Helped test and document mechanical and integration challenges including shaft alignment, belt tension, power consumption, and I2C signal noise
+- Helped test and document mechanical and integration challenges including shaft alignment, belt tension, power consumption, and I2C signal noise
-* Contributed to project documentation and final performance analysis
+- Contributed to project documentation and final performance analysis

 ---

+## Original Team README

 The original project README is preserved below for project history and collaboration context.

----

 # Term Project for ME405 at California Polytechnic University